ambitioninc/django-entity-event/docs/quickstart.rst

 At first, none of the events we have been creating are accessible by either of these mediums.
-In order for the mediums to have access to the events, an appropriate ``Subscription`` object needs to be created.
-Creating a ``Subscription`` object encodes that an entity, or group of entities, wants to receive notifications of events from a given source, by a given medium.
+In order for the mediums to have access to the events, an appropriate :py:class:`~entity_event.models.Subscription` object needs to be created.
+Creating a :py:class:`~entity_event.models.Subscription` object encodes that an entity, or group of entities, wants to receive notifications of events from a given source, by a given medium.
 For example, we can create a subscription so that all the sub-entities of an ``all_users`` entity will receive notifications of new products in their newsfeed

 .. code-block:: python